 Looking for ancestors in Canada?
 Whether you’re a native Canadian or you’re from the United States, these tips will help you get your genealogy search off to a good start.

 After you’ve made note of these key facts, brush up on your knowledge of Canadian ports of immigration, and you’ll be on your way to discovering your Canadian ancestors.

 - Britain and France settled in Canada beginning in the late 15th century.
-In 1763, after the Seven Years War—during which England expelled 75 percent of Acadia’s French population—France ceded nearly all of its North American colonies to Britain.
+In 1763, after the Seven Years War—during which Britain began the deportation of Acadia’s French population—France ceded nearly all of its North American colonies to Britain.
 Quebec in particular retained its French identity and today, Canada is officially bilingual.
 Other common Canadian heritage groups include Scottish, Irish, German, Asian and First Nations (see a full list of Canadian ethnic origins here).

 - In 1791, French-speaking Lower Canada was separated from English-speaking Upper Canada (these are shown in the 1838 map above).
 Confederation unified Canada in 1867.
 The Canada Act of 1982 made Canada a self-governing parliamentary democracy and a constitutional monarchy with Britain’s Queen Elizabeth II as head of state.

 - Places are important to know because most records were created and stored locally.
 With 10 provinces and three territories, Canada’s borders have shifted as new administrative divisions formed.
 The Geographical Names of Canada database can help you figure out place name changes.

 - Starting in the 1870s, the Canadian government encouraged homesteading through land grants in the Prairie provinces of Alberta, Manitoba and Saskatchewan, attracting many Europeans and Americans.
 Gold rushes, railroads and lumber work attracted many Asians to western Canada.